glitchdata/gd-license/README.md

 - The admin token is stored in `localStorage` only on the device where you load the page.
 Clear storage if the workstation is shared.
 - Restrict access: place the `/admin/` path behind HTTP auth, an allow-listed IP, or SiteGround password protection.
 Anyone with browser access and the token can mint licenses.
 - Forms cover issuance, validation, and activate/deactivate calls, and the console logs every request+response for quick debugging.

+## User Portal (`/user/`)

+End customers sign in with the credentials stored in the new `users` table (bcrypt hashed).
+Once authenticated they can:

+- View their profile metadata (full name, email, member since, last login).
+- Browse every license assigned to them, with activation usage and expiry dates.
+- Refresh data or sign out; all calls use the `/api/users/*` endpoints with a SameSite=Strict session cookie.

+Seed users via `INSERT INTO users (...)
+VALUES (...)` with `password_hash = password_hash('PlainText', PASSWORD_DEFAULT)` and assign licenses by populating `user_licenses`.

 ## Additional Notes
 - Detailed architectural decisions live in `docs/architecture.md`.